stonybrook-lin539-f21/main/source/background/sets/04_comparing.md

 ::: example
 A transitive verb is a verb that occurs with a subject and an object: *devour*, *contradict*, *wager*, *flummox*, and many more.
 Not all verbs are transitive, e.g. *sleep* or *give*.
-Suppse $T$ is the set of all English transitive verbs, whereas $V$ is the set of all English verbs.
+Suppose $T$ is the set of all English transitive verbs, whereas $V$ is the set of all English verbs.
 Since every transitive verb is a verb, but no the other way round, we have $T \subseteq V$.
 :::